 A favorite winter activity for Albuquerque's outdoor enthusiasts is to stalk the North American Porcupine (Erethizon dorsatum) in the Rio Grande Bosque.
-I have two YouTube videos about that activity, as you can see here and here.
+I have several YouTube videos about them, as you can see here, here, and here.

 The next fine fellow wasn't so masked by leaves and branches, so was easier to find.
 In these two photos, the front claws really stand out.